CSCI 110

 This course is intended for students who are not planning to take further courses in Computer Science, but who would like a basic introduction to computers and programming.
 Students who are thinking of majoring or minoring in Computer Science or majoring in Mathematics or one of the sciences are strongly advised to take CSCI 131 instead of CSCI 110.

 This course provides an overview of some fundamental concepts in Computer Science.
-Topics include basic programming in the computer language Pascal, the digital building blocks of computers, computer networks, infeasible and impossible calculations.
+Topics include basic programming in the computer language Python, the digital building blocks of computers, computer networks, infeasible and impossible calculations.
 This is not a computer literacy course.
 We will not be covering how to use specific computer applications, such as web-browsers, spreadsheets or word processors.

 Textbook